-In this arbitrary selection, we tell you the books that changed the history of humanity.
+In this arbitrary selection, we tell you the books that changed the history of mankind.

-Dialogues (Plato).
-These are different texts where the Greek philosopher, Plato, brings the voice of Socrates, who debates with his contemporaries the great metaphysical, moral and political problems.
-Plato lived from 387 to 347 B.C.
-He was a disciple of Socrates and a master Aristotle.
-Between the three, from ancient Greece, they forever changed Western philosophy.
+- Dialogues (Plato).
+These are different texts where the Greek philosopher, Plato, brings the voice of Socrates, who discusses with his contemporaries the great metaphysical, moral and political problems.
+Plato lived from 387 to 347 a.
+C, was a disciple of Socrates and a teacher Aristotle.
+Between the three, from ancient Greece, they changed the Western philosophy forever.

-Bible / Torah / Koran.
-They are nothing less than the Sacred Scriptures that gave form to three of the most practiced monotheistic religions in the world: Christianity, Judaism and Islam.
+- Bible/Torah/Koran.
+They are nothing less than the Holy Scriptures that shaped three of the world's most practiced monotheistic religions: Christianity, Judaism and Islam.

-Beowulf (Anonymous).
+- Beowulf (Anonymous).
 It is considered the first poem in a modern European language that reflects a feudal, newly Christian world of heroes and monsters, blood and victory.
-The author and date of composition are unknown, although the date of publication is estimated to be between the 8th and 12th centuries AD.
-It is written in ancient English and has 3182 verses.
+The author and the date of composition are unknown, although the date of publication is estimated to be between the eighth and twelfth centuries AD.
+C. It is written in Old English and has 3182 verses.

-Hamlet (William Shakespeare).
-One of the most emblematic works of English Elizabethan theatre.
-It is said that with Hamlet, was born the consciousness of the subject that later, philosophers like Kant will approach in their works.
+- Hamlet (William Shakespeare).
+One of the most emblematic works of the English Elizabethan theatre.
+It is said that with Hamlet, the consciousness of the subject was born, which philosophers like Kant will then address in their works.
 It was published sometime between 1599 and 1601.

-The ingenious nobleman Don Quixote de la Mancha (Miguel de Cervantes).
-It began as a mockery of the works of chivalry of the time and became the pinnacle of Spanish literature.
+- The ingenious gentleman don Quixote de la Mancha (Miguel de Cervantes).
+It began as a mockery of the cavalry works of the time and became the top work of Spanish literature.
 It was published in 1605 and represents the first modern novel and the first polyphonic novel.

-Criticism (Emmanuel Kant).
-The critique of pure reason; of practical reason, and of judgment are the three pillars of the great work of the German Immanuel Kant.
-There he reflects on the faculties of reason, understanding and sensitivity, among other great questions.
-The critique of pure reason, first published in 1781, deals with a transcendental inquiry into the epistemic conditions of human knowledge whose central objective is to achieve a definitive answer as to whether metaphysics can be considered a science.
+- Criticism (Emmanuel Kant).
+Criticism of pure reason, practical reason, and judgment are the three pillars of the magna work of German Inmanuel Kant.
+There he reflects on the faculties of reason, understanding and sensibility, among other major issues.
+The criticism of pure reason, first published in 1781, deals with a transcendental inquiry into the epistemic conditions of human knowledge whose central objective is to achieve a definitive answer on whether metaphysics can be considered a science.

-The origin of species (Charles Darwin).
+- The origin of the species (Charles Darwin).
 With this book, the English scientist Charles Darwin presented his theory of evolution through natural selection.
-Today it continues to be the basis of the study of nature for contemporary biology.
-It was published on November 24, 1859 and is considered a forerunner of scientific literature and the foundation of the theory of evolutionary biology.
+Today it remains the basis of the study of nature for contemporary biology.
+It was published on November 24, 1859 and is considered a precursor of scientific literature and the foundation of the theory of evolutionary biology.

-Capital (Karl Marx).
+- The capital (Karl Marx).
 Undoubtedly, the most revolutionary and influential text.
-There, the German Marx unraveled and explained the bases of the capitalist system and its class struggle, through a treatise of critique of political economy.
+There, the German Marx unraveled and explained the foundations of the capitalist system and its class struggle, through a treatise of critique of political economy.
 At the same time it is considered a work of philosophy, an economic or political treatise that describes the relations of domination between the social classes: on the one hand the proletarians and on the other the bourgeois.
 It was published in 1867.

-The Interpretation of Dreams (Sigmund Freud).
-No theory like psychoanalytic doctrine exerted as much influence as that of the Austrian psychologist Sigmund Freud, who established a different way of understanding psychic reality.
-The author argues that dreams are a hallucinatory realization of desires and consequently, a privileged way of access to the unconscious, through the use of the interpretative method based on the free association of the most important symbols of the dream.
+- Dream Interpretation (Sigmund Freud).
+No theory as psychoanalytic doctrine exerted as much influence as that of Austrian psychologist Sigmund Freud, who established a different way of understanding psychic reality.
+The author argues that dreams are a hallucinatory realization of desires and, consequently, a privileged way of access to the unconscious, through the use of the interpretative method based on the free association of the most important symbols of sleep.
 It was published in November 1899 and revolutionized the 20th century.